Dev-Clair/Payment-API/README.md

   `Payment Endpoints`

 - `GET /v1/payments`: Get a list of all payment records.
-- `POST /v1/payments`: create a new paymet record.
+- `POST /v1/payments`: Create a new payment record.
 - `PUT /v1/payments/{id:[0-9]+}`: Update a payment record by it's ID (Identifier).
 - `DELETE /v1/payments/{id:[0-9]+}`: Delete a payment record by it's ID (Identifier).